Workout Fatigue: How To Identify It & Prevent It

 According to Michigan State University in the US, rest and recovery days are an important part of any exercise program.
 Rest gives the body time to repair, adapt and strengthen itself in between workouts, as well as replenishing muscle glycogen (energy stores) and allowing body tissue to repair.

-Without adequate rest and recovery, you may not see your performance and ability increase in future workouts.
+Without adequate rest and recovery, you may not see your performance and ability increase in future workouts, and increase your risk of injury and fatigue.

 Follow a progressive workout program

-Following a workout program that progresses gradually in complexity and intensity as your strength and fitness improve can help prevent the muscle soreness and workout fatigue that happens as a result of overtraining.
+Following a workout program that progresses gradually in complexity and intensity as your strength and fitness improve can help prevent the muscle soreness and the fatigue that happens as a result of going too hard, too fast.

 How to recover from workout fatigue

 If you’re already feeling fatigued, these prevention measures mentioned above will also help you to recover.
-Making rest and recovery a priority, drinking plenty of fluids and ensuring you maintain a healthy and balanced diet can ensure you help promote muscle recovery and replenish your energy stores so that you can bounce back to your training feeling your best.
+Making rest and recovery a priority, reducing the intensity or frequency of your workouts, drinking plenty of fluids and ensuring you maintain a healthy and balanced diet can ensure you help promote muscle recovery and replenish your energy stores so that you can bounce back to your training feeling your best.

-If your fatigue or soreness doesn’t seem to be improving with rest, it’s best to see your healthcare professional for advice.
+If your fatigue or soreness doesn’t seem to be improving with these steps, it’s best to see your healthcare professional for advice.

 Take care of your body